Banking in Australia, 2020 and beyond

-One outcome has been the ongoing increase in regulatory capital that banks must maintain on their balance sheets.
+One outcome has been the requirement to increase regulatory capital that banks must maintain on their balance sheets.
 Increasing capital adequacy ratios protects against risk should a financial or credit crisis occur ensuring stability in the financial sector.
 Bank’s are able to absorb more credit loss in such a situation.

 The implementation of these accords imposes a significant cost on banks.
 Not only the physical cost of increasing their minimal capital requirements, but in the operational costs of implementing these standards to ensure compliance.
 CBA reported that risk and compliance costs were up 50% in 2018 alone.

-Across the Tasman, the RBNZ is considering increasing capital requirements to 16% for banks operating in NZ (14.% of Common Equity Tier 1).
+Across the Tasman, the RBNZ is considering increasing capital requirements to 16% for banks operating in NZ (14.% of CET1).
 Australian banks are no doubt considering their operations in New Zealand and ‘reduce, demerge or sell’ will become the options for Australian banks with NZ subsidiaries.